-Welcome to AAB University Digital Repository
+Welcome to AAB College Digital Repository

-The AAB University Digital Repository is a centralized platform for collecting, preserving, and disseminating the academic and research output of the university.
+The AAB College Digital Repository is a centralized platform for collecting, preserving, and disseminating the academic and research output of the university.
 Our repository provides open access to a wide range of scholarly content, including:

 • Research articles and papers